 What Counts as Comfort Food

 According to Kristin Olenik, a certified health coach and the founder of Kristin Olenik Wellness in Los Angeles, comfort foods are the sweet, salty and fatty foods we associate with positive feelings and experiences, like celebrating with friends or family.
-Chips and dip could count because you used to enjoy them with your college crew while watching the game, or gyros because you loved them as a kid, or cake because, you know, birthdays.
+Kebabs could count because you used to enjoy them with your mates while watching the game, or pizza because you loved it as a kid, or cake because, you know, birthdays.

 PhD, author of "Eating Behavior and Obesity"

 The other issue, of course, is that the ingredients that make a food sweet, salty and fatty (sugar, salt, cream, cheese and butter, among others) tend to be bad for you in large amounts, says Olenik.
-And let’s be honest: How often have you gone to the gym, on a date, or back to your workload after eating a doughnut or huge burrito and felt comfortable?
+And let's be honest: How often have you gone to the gym, on a date or back to your workload after eating a doughnut or huge sandwich and felt comfortable?

-That doesn’t mean you can’t eat rich foods, it just means you may need to adopt a healthier approach to doing so.
-The first step is practicing mindful eating, or “slowing down the process of eating and focusing on and savoring the foods so that smaller amounts feel more satisfying,” says Gruber.
-The second step to finding a balance — where you relish every bite of, say, Dad’s famous sundae without regularly overdoing it — is redefining what comfort food means to you.
-Here’s how.
+That doesn't mean you can't eat rich foods, it just means you may need to adopt a healthier approach to doing so.
+The first step is practising mindful eating, or "slowing down the process of eating and focusing on and savouring the foods so that smaller amounts feel more satisfying", says Gruber.
+The second step to finding a balance—where you relish every bite of, say, Dad's famous sundae without regularly overdoing it—is redefining what comfort food means to you.
+Here's how.

 1. Get to know what feeling good really means.

-Comfort is more about the state of your body after, not while, you’re eating, says Krista Scott-Dixon, PhD, the director of curriculum at Precision Nutrition.
-“You should feel a calm and sustainable focused alertness, not a temporary numbness — or ‘food coma’ — or an amped-up feeling,” she says.
-You want to feel like you’re sitting on your balcony with a cup of coffee on a Sunday morning, not lethargic or jittery.
+Comfort is more about the state of your body after, not while, you're eating, says Krista Scott-Dixon, PhD, the director of curriculum at Precision Nutrition.
+"You should feel a calm and sustainable focused alertness, not a temporary numbness—or 'food coma'—or an amped-up feeling", she says.
+You want to feel like you're sitting on your sofa with a cup of coffee on a Sunday morning, not lethargic or jittery.